 - DR DOMINIC ANDRADI-BROWN: University of Oxford (mesophotic coral reef ecology, technical diving).

-- PROF. ANDREW BRIERLEY: St. Andrew’s University, UK (pelagic ecology, acoustics)
+- PROFESSOR ANDREW BRIERLEY: St. Andrew’s University, UK (pelagic ecology, acoustics)

 - DR MALCOLM CLARK: National Institute of Water & Atmospheric Research, NZ, Leader of the Census of Seamounts Project, Advisor to IUCN, International Network for Scientific Investigations of Deep-Sea Ecosystems (INDEEP) (seamount ecology and deep-sea fisheries).

-- DR DOUGLAS CONNELLY: Global Ocean Observing System (GOOS), University of Southampton (marine chemistry, chemical sensors)
+- DR DOUGLAS CONNELLY: Global Ocean Observing System (GOOS), Natural Environment Research Council (NERC), (marine chemistry, chemical sensors)

 - DR KERRY HOWELL: University of Plymouth, UK (deep-sea biology)